 - 1. Complete assigned readings for important background information and context. - 2.
-Watch the pre-recorded lecture materials to expand on the read material. - 3.
-Reflect on the module's content through engaging in end-of-module activities or discussions
+Attend lecture to expand on the read material.
+Infrequently, you may watch pre-recorded lecture material to allow for a more in-depth activity during class time. - 3.
+Reflect on the module's content through engaging in end-of-module activities or discussions.